richardtallent/RT.Comb/README.md

 (4) Don't use this with MySQL if you plan to store GUIDs as varchar(36) -- performance will be terrible.

 (5) Test, test, test.
-Don't assume that a 128-bit key will be significantly slower for you than a 32-bit traditional int key.
+Don't assume that a 128-bit key will be significantly slower for you than a 32-bit traditional `int` key.
 Don't assume it will be roughly the same.
 The relative size of your tables (and especially of your indexed columns) compared to your primary key column will have a big impact on the overall database size and performance hit.
 I use COMB values frequently in moderate-sized databases without any issues, but YMMV.

 (6) It's best to use these in a database table only if there are no other date/time stamp columns that duplicate this information, otherwise you have a functional dependency.
-The best use for a COMB is where (a) you want the range and randomness of the GUID structure without page splits under load, and (b) any actual use of the date/time information is rare (for example, for debugging purposes).
+The best use for a COMB is where (a) you want the range and randomness of the GUID structure without index splits under load, and (b) any actual use of the date/time information is rare (for example, for debugging purposes).

 More Information
 =================================